adarsh-fr/Meals/README.md

 - User can view details of a meal including ingredients and instructions
 - User can add a meal to their favorites
 - User can view their favorite meals
-- User can search for meals by name

 ## Installation
 1. Clone the repository